lcmd-epfl/mikimo/README.md

 - reaction network: rxn_network (in csv or xlsx)
 - initial concentration: c0.txt

 In the reaction network, each row corresponds to an elementary step, and the columns represent the chemical species (excluding transition states) in the mechanism.
 To fill in the reaction network, we consider the reaction proceeding in the direction leading to the product.
-Species name in reaction network must be the same as in the energy data.
-For step *i*, we assign a value of -n for the species on the left side of the equation and +n (or just n) for the species on the right side of the equation, where n is the stoichiometric coefficient.
+It is important to ensure that the species names in the reaction network match those in the energy data.

+For step *i*, assign a value of -n for the species on the left side of the equation and +n (or just n) for the species on the right side of the equation, where n is the stoichiometric coefficient.
 For chemical species not in step *i*, simply leave the cell empty (or fill in with 0).

+Additionally, the user has the flexibility to specify the initial concentration in the last row of the reaction network file.
+This row can be named c0, initial_conc, or initial conc.
+If the initial concentration row is not detected in the reaction network, the program proceeds to read the information from c0.txt.

-Regarding the initial concentration, the user has the option to specify the concentration of all species or just those of reactants and catalyst in the text file.
+Regarding the initial concentration, the user has two options.
+They can either specify the concentration of all species in the text file or only provide the concentrations of reactants and catalysts.

 Once all input are ready